jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 Boxing is a poor man’s sport.
 If you're strapped for cash, most of the equipment can be acquired cheaply (mouthguards) or there is used community gear (everything but shoes).

-I can’t speak on the anywhere but the United States, but here you’ll need to pay for membership to USA Boxing to compete in any amateur boxing fights
+I can’t speak on anywhere but the United States, but here you’ll need to pay for membership to USA Boxing to compete in any amateur boxing fights

 The last time I checked, the fee was $50.
 That $50 goes towards blanket insurance if you get injured fighting in a sanctioned USA Boxing event, it pays the wages of people who work events, and it enters you into the amateur boxing tracking system.
 You can’t officially fight without paying that fee.